-Welcome to the 2023 Water Quality and Use Efficiency Report.
+Welcome to the 2024 Water Quality and Use Efficiency Report.
 This report is designed to inform you about the water and services the district delivers to you every day.
 Our goal is to provide you with a safe and dependable supply of drinking water.
-To comply with State and Federal water quality laws, 12 water quality tests were performed for your system in 2023.
+To comply with State and Federal water quality laws, over 12 water quality tests were performed for your system in 2024.
 Our water source is the Twanoh Heights Community Club Well which draws water from an aquifer 280' deep.
 Well 2 was damaged in the 2001 Nisqually earthquake and is inactive.
 The District has plans to decommission the well per State regulations in the future.
 The reservoir was cleaned and inspected in 2020.
 The source is metered, and services are now all metered.
-The system is approved for 75 connections; there are currently 48 connections.
+The system is approved for 75 connections; there are about the Twanoh Heights Water System.
+Our well has been rated by the Washington State Department of Health as low for risk or susceptibility to contamination.
+More information regarding this rating can be obtained by contacting PUD No. 1.
+The State Dept. of Health has Source Water Assessment Program (SWAP) data available online at: https:// currently 28 connections remaining.
+A Water System Plan is available from